khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 * If the component is *only* relevant in one place (and we suspect it will only ever be relevant in one place), do not add to Pajamas.
 * If we validate that it’s useful in more than just one place, add it to Pajamas.

+We may find over time that a component we once considered unique is more broadly relevant.
+In that case, we reevaluate the component to ensure it’s scalable, and we add it in.

 ## Creating a new component